You’ve probably heard people say, “the money is in the list”. What does this mean?

 No one will want to stay on your list unless they’re getting something from it.

-Start creating an email list with your existing resources
+Start building your email list with your existing resources

 Use what you have to add your first few email addresses.